-When you need money fast, there is nothing better than cash.
+When you need to make money fast, there is nothing better than cash.
 And despite the fact that so much work is done online these days, there are still dozens of cash jobs that can help you meet your immediate financial needs.

 1. Selling stuff online

 Selling stuff online is a great way to make extra money quickly for a few reasons: it’s super flexible, you probably already have stuff at home you can sell, and there are a bunch of platforms for selling your stuff locally.